auth0/docs/articles/anomaly-detection/index.md

 # Anomaly Detection

-Auth0 provides built-in tools to detect anomalies and stop malicious attempts to access your application.
+Auth0 can detect anomalies and stop malicious attempts to access your application.
 Anomaly detection can alert you and your users of suspicious activity, as well as block further login attempts.
-You can set your preferences on the notifications that get sent and you can decide whether to block a suspicious IP address or not.
+You can set preferences for notifications and decide whether to block a suspicious IP address or not.

-Currently Auth0 has two types of **shields** you can enable to handle anomalies and attacks.
+Auth0 has two types of **shields** to handle anomalies and attacks.

-* Brute-Force Protection
+* Brute-force protection
-* Breached Password Detection
+* Breached password detection

 A **shield** specifies the **action** you wish to take given a specific **trigger**.
 A **trigger** is a suspicious event that is detected when someone is trying to login to your system, or there may have been a breached password with another third party service.

-## Brute-Force Protection
+## Brute-force protection

 There are two different triggers for the brute-force protection shield, for two slightly different attack scenarios.

-* 10 failed login attempts from the same IP address
+* 10 consecutive failed login attempts for the same user and from the same IP address
-* 100 failed login attempts in 24 hours *or* 50 sign up attempts per minute
+* 100 failed login attempts from the same IP address in 24 hours *or* 50 sign up attempts from the same IP address per minute

 For example, if a user with *user_id1* signs in from *IP1* and fails to login consecutively for 10 attempts, their log in attempt from this *IP1* will be blocked.
 Another user, *user_id2*, signing in from *IP1* will not be blocked.